Prep for Prep: Student selection

-Each year, a citywide "talent search" selects about 125 minority students, including 95 fifth graders and 30 sixth graders.
-To qualify for recruitment, 5th graders must have a scaled score of 330 or above on the English Language Arts (ELA) test administered during their 4th grade school year, or have scored in the 90th percentile on any standardized reading test administered in that school year.
-6th graders must have a scaled score of 335 (90th percentile) or above on the ELA exam administered during their 5th grade school year.
-Applicants then undergo a series of interviews and further standardized testing to determine admission into the program.
-Fifth and sixth graders are admitted into Prep for Prep and earn spots at leading day schools in New York City.
+Each year, a citywide "talent search" selects about 125 students—95 fifth-graders and 30 sixth-graders.
+To qualify for recruitment, 5th-graders must have a scaled score of 330 or above on the English Language Arts (ELA) test administered during their 4th-grade year or have scored in the 90th percentile on any standardized reading test administered in that year.
+6th-graders must have a scaled score of 335 (90th percentile) or above on the ELA exam administered during their 5th-grade year.
+Applicants then undergo a series of interviews and further standardized testing to gain admission.
+Fifth- and sixth-graders are admitted into Prep for Prep and earn spots at leading day schools in New York City.

 Program

-Admitted students undergo a rigorous 14-month academic course known as the "Preparatory Component" before their sixth or seventh-grade year, which includes two intensive seven-week summer sessions and after-school Wednesday and all-day Saturday classes during the intervening school year.
-Courses range from History, Algebra, Pre-Algebra, Research, Latin, French, Spanish, Mandarin, Literature, Writing Conference, and Science, which includes biology, physics, and chemistry, Invictus, a sociology and psychology-based course, PIMAS (Problems and Issues in Modern American Society), term paper research, and newly added Computer Science in 2021.
-An average of 60 percent of students successfully complete this program and are placed in schools chosen from among three dozen leading New York City independent schools.
-These 36 schools commit places, especially for Prep for Prep students, and almost $12 million annually in scholarships.
-Throughout the program and past high school graduation, students also receive personal and academic counseling, college counseling, and career counseling, and participate in leadership and community development activities as well as parties and special trips for alumni.
+Admitted students undergo a rigorous 14-month academic course known as the "Preparatory Component" before their sixth- or seventh-grade year, which includes two intensive seven-week summer sessions and after-school Wednesday and all-day Saturday classes during the intervening school year.
+Courses include History, Algebra, Pre-Algebra, Research, Latin, French, Spanish, Mandarin, Literature, Writing Conference, and Science, which includes biology, physics, and chemistry, Invictus, a sociology and psychology-based course, PIMAS (Problems and Issues in Modern American Society), term paper research, and Computer Science.
+On average, 60% of students complete this program and are placed in schools among three dozen leading New York City independent schools.
+These schools commit places for Prep for Prep students and almost $12 million annually in scholarships.
+Throughout the program and after high school graduation, students receive personal and academic counseling, college counseling, and career counseling, and participate in leadership and community development activities, parties, and trips for alumni.

-The program continues to help the students post-college with placement into positions at prestigious firms such as Goldman Sachs, Google, and J.P.
+The program also helps students after college with placement into positions at prestigious firms such as Goldman Sachs, Google, and J.P.
 Morgan Chase through corporate partnerships designed to expand diverse talent pools on Wall Street, in engineering, and across business.

-School placement

-Secondary school placement

-Prep for Prep day students are commonly placed at some of the nation's leading independent schools as Allen-Stevenson School, Berkeley Carroll, The Brearley School, The Browning School, The Buckley School, Calhoun, Chapin School, Collegiate, Columbia Grammar & Preparatory School, Dalton, Fieldston, Friends Seminary, Horace Mann, The Kew Forest School, Marymount School of New York, Nightingale-Bamford, Packer Collegiate, Poly Prep, Riverdale Country School, Rye Country Day School, Grace Church School, Sacred Heart, Saint Ann's, St. Hilda's & St. Hugh's School, St. Bernard's School, Spence, Town, Trevor Day School, Village Community School, Hackley, Trevor Day, and Trinity School NYC.

-PREP 9 boarding students commonly enroll at prestigious schools such as Choate, Andover, Exeter, Deerfield, Taft, Hotchkiss, Lawrenceville, The Hill School, Loomis Chaffee, and Middlesex.